Department of Computer and Information Sciences

 ITEC 397 INFORMATION TECHNOLOGY INTERNSHIP (3)

 Opportunity to develop knowledge and skills in information technology by working in a local computing facility with on-site and faculty supervision.
 May be repeated for a maximum of 6 units.
 S/U Grading.
-Prerequisites: 6 units of upper level ITEC, CIS, or COSC courses and consent of instructor.
+Prerequisites: 6 units of upper level ITEC, CIS, or COSC courses, 2.75 GPA and consent of the internship coordinator.

 ITEC 411 SYSTEM ARCHITECTURE AND INTEGRATION (3)